- Your brand reputation plays a critical role in every stage of the awareness funnel.

 Consider every single customer touchpoint: social media, the website’s UX, product descriptions, sales, help articles, customer support, confirmation emails, follow-up emails, and more.
 Is each touchpoint friendly?
 Speedy?
 Transparent?
 Roadblock free?
 Go above and beyond for your customers, and they’ll become your best allies.

-An exceptional customer experience is not only good for your brand reputation, but also for your customer relationships and revenue at the same time.
+An exceptional digital customer experience is not only good for your brand reputation, but also for your customer relationships and revenue at the same time.
 Forrester found that in 18 industries studied, a focus on the customer experience would increase revenue in every one.
 Brand reputation AND revenue growth are not mutually exclusive.

 4. Respond to comments and reviews